 Ann Die Hasselmo

-Her earlier career in higher education administration spanned positions from faculty leadership to the presidency.
-Dr. Hasselmo served as Dean of Sophie Newcomb College and Associate Provost at Tulane University.
-At Lamar University, she was named Regents Professor of Psychology, served as Faculty Senate President and Associate Provost, and directed a graduate program in psychology.
-She also was an ACE Fellow in the President’s and Provost’s Offices at the College of William & Mary.
+Before her presidency, Dr. Hasselmo was dean of Sophie Newcomb College and associate provost at Tulane University.
+At Lamar University, she was named regents professor of psychology, served as faculty senate president and associate provost, and directed a graduate program in psychology.
+She was also an ACE Fellow in the President’s and Provost’s Offices at William & Mary.

-Outside higher education, Dr. Hasselmo recently rotated off the Board of Acxiom Corporation (now LiveRAMP Holdings, Inc.), a NYSE public company, where she served for 22 years, most of those as Chair of the Governance/Nominating Committee, and she was a member of the Finance and Audit Committee.
+Outside higher education, Dr. Hasselmo recently rotated off the Board of Acxiom Corporation (now LiveRAMP Holdings, Inc.), a NYSE public company, where she served for 22 years.
+Most of those years were spent as Chair of the Governance/Nominating Committee, and she was a member of the Finance and Audit Committee.